google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 What CGPA is required for a hard PhD?

-A 7.5 CGPA score would be the Minimum Academic Performance Requirements
+A 7.5 CGPA score is the Minimum Academic Performance Requirement.

 Conclusion